DW01/traktor-docs/engine/networking.md

 # Networking - Connecting Players Together

-Multiplayer games create moments that single-player games simply can't match—the thrill of competing against real people, the joy of cooperating with friends, the emergent gameplay that happens when unpredictable human players interact.
+Multiplayer games create moments that single-player games simply can't match.
+The thrill of competing against real people, the joy of cooperating with friends, the emergent gameplay that happens when unpredictable human players interact.
 But networking is also one of the most challenging aspects of game development.
 Players are separated by hundreds or thousands of miles, connected by unreliable internet connections with varying latency.
 Data arrives late, out of order, or not at all.
 And you need to make it all feel responsive and fair.

 Traktor's networking system provides three layers of functionality: **low-level networking** (TCP/UDP sockets, HTTP for direct communication), **online services** (session management, matchmaking with lobbies, leaderboards, achievements, cloud saves), and **state replication** (the Jungle module for synchronizing game state across peers).
 Together, these tools let you build anything from simple leaderboards to fully synchronized multiplayer experiences.

 Think of networking as building a bridge between separate game instances running on different machines.
 You need to decide what information crosses that bridge (positions?
 Health?
 Input?), how it's transmitted (reliably or fast?), and how to handle the inevitable problems (lag, packet loss, cheating).
 Traktor gives you the low-level tools for direct control (Net module), high-level online services (Online module for lobbies and matchmaking), and state replication systems (Jungle module) for synchronizing game state.

 **Note:** This documentation describes the networking architecture and common patterns.
-Specific API details may vary—refer to `code/Net/` and `code/Online/` for actual interfaces.
+Specific API details may vary.
+Refer to `code/Net/` and `code/Online/` for actual interfaces.

 ## The Challenge of Networking